10 Top tips for visiting beautiful Bali after the Pandemic

 Things to do:

 The Yoga Barn is a whole Yoga and healing village!
-I work there as the Life Coach and I’m one of the facilitators of their 3 Day Transformational Retreats.
-The Yoga Barn was one of the first places I came to in 2010 and it was intrumental in my healing journey.
-DEFINITELY head there for a Yoga class, breathwork session, sound healing or any healing modality.
+I worked there as the Life Coach (still do online sessions if you are interested) and was one of the facilitators of their 3 Day Transformational Retreats.
+The Yoga Barn was one of the first places I came to in 2010 and it was instrumental in my healing journey.
+DEFINITELY head there for a yoga class, breathwork session, sound healing or any healing modality.
 Ecstatic Dance at the Yoga Barn is also THE THING TO DO on a Friday night or Sunday mid-morning in Ubud.

 Beji Griya Waterfall – https://www.tripadvisor.com.au